Research

 Linking Thermal Ecology and Biogeography for understanding Global Change

-How will ecological systems and landscapes change in the face of the compounded threats of land use change and climate change?
+How will ecological systems and landscapes change in the face of the compounded threats of global change?

 Microclimate from local to global scales